How to Make a Henna Cone and Henna Paste

 Let’s be honest, not all of us have time to sit around and meticulously make henna pastes and cones every time we want to do henna, so although this is the lazy way out, you can buy pre-made henna cones.
 I use this method more than anything as someone who does henna quite often, and cones that are pre-made usually do not leak and are as effective as homemade ones.

-Again, always look for 100% pure and natural henna pastes, preferable from India, Pakistan, or anywhere in the Middle East.
-It is better to get authentic cones in this case since you are not making it yourself because they are more trustworthy in my opinion.
+Again, always look for 100% pure and natural henna pastes, preferably from India, Pakistan, or anywhere in the Middle East.
+It is better to get authentic cones in this case since you are not making it yourself because they are more trustworthy, in my opinion.

 Like for the henna powders, you can most likely find pre-made cones at ethnic shops near you also, at least that has been my experience.
 You can do a bit of trial and error to see which one of the cones gives the best color stain and has the best application and buy the ones you like best.
 Remember, do not use anything labeled “black henna,” it is most likely not good for your skin.